 In this new scenario, successful companies understand that an upgrade of the existing call-center strategies and infrastructure is necessary to meet the standards of an increasingly demanding audience.
 What’s more, forward-thinking entrepreneurs are seeing the advantages of turning the necessary shift to remote work as an opportunity to improve their bottom line.

 Employing home customer service agents has opened companies to unprecedented possibilities.
-By leveraging their remote-first workforce effectively, businesses are now enjoying the benefits of reduced cost and the possibility to employ talent from a broader pool, all the while empowering workers to perform at their best from the comfort of their home.
-Data shows that happy employees are more likely to work effectively and deliver great customer experience, leading to overall improved ROI.
+By leveraging their remote-first workforce effectively, businesses are now enjoying the benefits of reduced cost and the possibility to employ talent from a broader pool, all the while empowering workers to perform at their best from the comfort of their homes.
+Data shows that happy employees are more likely to work effectively and deliver a great customer experience, leading to overall improved ROI.

 Notwithstanding, while looking at the benefits of this up-and-coming trend it is important to also address its challenges.
 Catering to the needs of a revolutionized work environment calls for a reassessment of current standards of security, interconnectivity, and workforce optimization.

 In the contemporary landscape, the need to respond to ever-sophisticated threats has pushed top-notch developers into designing cloud-based, scalable remote contact center solutions specifically designed to respond to the needs of the workplaces of the future.

 By inter-connecting hundreds of business applications, solutions such as Squaretalk enable organizations to leverage the benefits of each of them and create a bespoke hub for business process outsourcing services around the world.
 Through these services, companies can enjoy the advantages of workplace flexibility and the automation of time-consuming bulk messages while also promoting increased interaction with direct customers.